 PY 572.
 Medical Microbiology and Infectious Diseases.3 Credits.

-This detailed study of microorganisms and the diseases they cause in man includes consideration of infectious disease microorganisms including their biochemical, serological and virulence characteristics, and clinical manifestations.
-An organ system approach is used to examine the fundamentals of pathogenicity, host response, epidemiological aspects of infectious disease, as well as clinical manifestations, diagnosis and treatment of infections.
+This course provides a detailed study of microorganisms and the diseases they cause in humans.
+It includes consideration of infectious disease microorganisms including their biochemical, serological and virulence characteristics, and clinical manifestations.
+An organ system approach is used to examine the fundamentals of pathogenicity, host response, epidemiological aspects of infectious disease, as well as patient presentation, diagnosis, and treatment of infections.

 Prerequisites: None